 Putting a 1-Year-Old Up for Adoption

-Can I Place My Child for Adoption as a 1-Year-Old?
+How Can I Place My Child for Adoption as a 1-Year-Old?

 If you know that parenting is not possible going forward, you are probably wondering about the process of putting a 1-year-old up for adoption.
-There are several options available to complete an adoption of a child who is already 1 year old, and the process will have differences from a newborn adoption.
-However, there will also be similarities.
-The level of differences and similarities will depend on who you choose to work with when giving a 1-year-old child up for adoption.
+While the majority of American Adoptions’ cases are newborn adoptions, you can put a 1-year-old up for adoption.

-While the majority of American Adoptions’ cases are newborn adoptions, we do work with mothers who need to give a 1-year-old up for adoption, and we work with hopeful parents who would love to welcome a 1-year-old into their family.
+We work with mothers who need to give a 1-year-old up for adoption, and we work with hopeful parents who would love to welcome a 1-year-old into their family.

 You will be able to choose the adoptive family you think is best for your child

 If you would like to have an open or semi-open adoption, you can choose to do so

 American Adoptions’ 24/7 counseling and support is available to you